Wood Burning – Burning Straight Lines pyrography tutorial

 STRAIGHTEDGE MEDIUMS

-For all of my medium testing, I will be using a skew pen tip.
-More specifically, Colwood’s MR tip which is also called a rounded heel.
+For all of my medium testing, I will be using the skew nib on the far right.
+This particular nib is called Colwood’s MR tip which is also called a rounded heel.
 Also, I will be burning with the wood grain.

 First up I will burn freehanded.
 For this I use a straightedge to draw a line with a pencil.